dustinfast/intuitive_agent/notes.md

 Analyst - Accepts highest weighted input.
 What does it do with the input?
 Can it override the weights?
 We can't choose to focus on one context or another, rather, the environment dictates

 ## Notes
+The difference between this model and a single ANN is the extensibility of memory, and introduction of error into the connection-forming process.
+More recurrance
 Note: With A arranged in this way, each ANN's output is dependent on current sensory input as well as the agent's current context.
 Note: An additional set of input nodes for each ANN may eventually be explored, to represent short/long term working memory. and the realization that moving from one context to the next is often (if not always) completely subconscious.